 5. Get that Friday feeling

-Most Gambians are Muslim, so you'll find Fridays a unique time for an outing here; this is one day of the week which offers an unusually tranquil opportunity to see the vibrant, chaotic and thronging towns of The Gambia at a peaceful pace.
-So, take our tip for a great holiday in Gambia and build in some time for exploration at a time when the country is in a calm and reflective mood; it's the best way to kick off your weekend in The Gambia.
+Most Gambians are Muslim, so you'll find Fridays a special time for an outing here.
+This is one day of the week which offers an unusually tranquil opportunity to see the vibrant, chaotic and thronging towns of Gambia at a peaceful pace.

 6. Take a dusty street art tour

-The Gambia's streets are always a riot of colour - whether it's the bright pink and green of fresh watermelon on sale by the side of the road, the painted shopfronts, batik fabrics or traditional patterned costumes of the Gambian people, a holiday in The Gambia is always a feast for your eyes.
+The Gambia's streets are always a riot of colour - whether it's the bright pink and green of fresh watermelons on sale by the side of the road, the painted shopfronts, batik fabrics or traditional patterned costumes of the Gambian people, a holiday in the Gambia is always a feast for your eyes.

 7. Humbling history comes alive

-For those on holiday in The Gambia with even a passing interest in African history, the name Kunta Kinteh will be a familiar one.
-The legendary story of the African slave trade began near Juffureh in the 1400s, and while on holiday in Gambia it is both interesting and humbling to visit the island where the slaves were kept.
+For those with even a passing interest in African history, the name Kunta Kinteh will be a familiar one.
+The legendary story of the African slave trade began near Juffureh in the 1400s, and while on holiday, it's both interesting and humbling to visit the island where the slaves were housed.

 8. Take Gambia's alternative means of transport

-If you really want to do some unique travelling while in West Africa, try exploring The Gambia using one of the local bush taxis.
-A 'gelli-gelli' is a group taxi van which leaves for any given destination as soon as it has enough people who are ready to go - and while you can pretty much guarantee that taking a gelli-gelli won't be the fastest way to get where you're going, it will add a truly unique local experience to your holiday in The Gambia.
+If you really want to do some unique travelling while in West Africa, try exploring Gambia by local bush taxis.
+A 'gelli-gelli' is a group taxi van which leaves for any given destination as soon as it has enough people who are ready to go.

 We promise not to share your details